CTBC: Contact-Triggered Blind Climbing for Wheeled Bipedal Robots with Instruction Learning and Reinforcement Learning: EXPERIMENTS

-For the training of both CTBC and CTBC w/o feedforward, we observed that a fore–aft leg motion makes it easier for the robot to learn the lifting action.
-Consequently, we adopted a two-stage training: in stage one, no constraints are placed on the lateral foot positions; in stage two, we add a ``\textit{same foot x position}'' reward on top of the policy from stage one to correct the fore–aft leg motion.
+For both the CTBC and CTBC w/o feedforward variants, we observed that an initial longitudinal (fore-aft) leg motion serves as a behavioral heuristic that facilitates the learning of the lifting primitive.
+Consequently, we adopted a two-stage training curriculum: \begin{enumerate} \item \textbf{Stage I (Exploration):} The policy is trained without constraints on lateral or longitudinal foot placement to encourage the discovery of successful climbing maneuvers. \item \textbf{Stage II (Refinement):} Building upon the pre-trained weights from Stage I, we introduce a ``same foot $x$-position'' reward to regularize the fore-aft motion, thereby ensuring a more graceful and stable robot posture. \end{enumerate}

-We adopt terrain level as the unified metric to measure the robot’s ability to ascend progressively more challenging stairs.
-Difficulty is increased by simultaneously adjusting two geometric parameters: the step height rises linearly from 8 cm to 20 cm, while the step width decreases linearly from 50 cm to 28 cm, both scaling with terrain level.
-To validate our method, we employ a 10 cm feedforward leg-lift trajectory while using a reward function to constrain the lift height between 10 cm and 20 cm during simulation training.
-The results are presented in Fig.~\ref{fig:terrain level}.

-The ablation results in Fig.~\ref{fig:Ablation experiments in simulation} show that, without the feedforward trajectory (CTBC w/o feedforward), the robot’s leg-lift height when attempting a 22 cm step is markedly reduced.
-Removing the contact-triggered mechanism (CTBC w/o contact-triggered) causes rapid, inefficient stepping motions that waste energy.
-When both components are ablated (CTBC w/o both), the robot is unable to acquire a viable stair-ascending gait and is limited to clearing 10 cm steps with markedly low success.
-This further underscores the necessity of combining feedforward trajectories and contact-triggered mechanism for energy-efficient, high-success obstacle traversal.

-To intuitively compare how each method affects the robot’s obstacle-crossing capability, we evaluated 100 robots under identical domain-randomization settings: stair width was fixed at 40 cm while height was progressively increased; success rates are reported in Table~\ref{tab:stairs_success}.
-The results highlight two key findings: \begin{enumerate} \item Contact-triggered mechanism functions as a gating controller for leg lift initiation.
-Its removal causes success rates to fall sharply reaching zero under feedforward-only control. \item Feedforward trajectories enhance lift height and dynamic stability.
-When combined with contact triggering they significantly shorten learning time and raise terrain-level scores improving 20 cm step success from 58\% to 86\% and maintaining 70\% at 22 cm. \end{enumerate}